Louise Epstein

-Dina Louise Epstein, (born 16 July 1965) is a Swedish journalist and author.
+Dina Louise Epstein (born 16 July 1965) is a Swedish journalist and author.

 Academic studies

-Louise Epstein has studied literary science and history of ideas at Lunds university.
+Epstein has studied literary science and history of ideas at Lund University.
 She also studied to become a radio producer at Dramatiska Institutet.

 Work life

 Author

 Epstein is the author of two novels, En trollkarl vittnar inte (1992) and Sju dagar i augusti (1994) both released by the publisher Brombergs.

 Radio

-She works at Sveriges Radios culture department and is every year one of the first to comment on the announcement of that years Nobel Prize in Literature winner.
+She works at Sveriges Radio's culture department and is every year one of the first to comment on the announcement of that year's Nobel Prize in Literature winner.

-Since Januari 2011, and along with Thomas Nordegren, Epstein presents the daily show Nordegren & Epstein i P1 at Sveriges Radios P1.
+Since January 2011, and along with Thomas Nordegren, Epstein has presented the daily show Nordegren & Epstein i P1 at Sveriges Radios P1.
 The two alternate as host and sidekick.

-In late 2014, Epstein and Nordegren teamed up for the entertainment show På spåret broadcast on Sveriges Television.
+In late 2014, Epstein and Nordegren teamed up for the entertainment show På spåret, broadcast on Sveriges Television.